janeqyou/pytorch/configure-sublime.md

 ## Sublime Text 3 + Markdown + MathJax

+### Install the latest sublime text 3
+* The following instructions only apply to sublime text 3
 ### Install MarkdownPreview and MarkdownEditing
 * Tool->Command Palette( command + shift + p )->Install Package Control
 * Command Palette -> "install".
 Hit return and type MarkdownPreview in the poped up input bar.
 If MarkdownPreview is succesfully installed, a file named "Package Control Message" will show in a new tab.